mipearson/webpack-rails/README.md

 * Add eslint to client
 * Integration tests

+## Experimental
+A view generator has been added.

+  1.Generate a controller
+  2.Add at least an index route for the controller 3.rails g webpack_rails_react:view name_of_view (should be singular and match controller)

 ## Contributing

 Pull requests & issues welcome.
 Advice & criticism regarding webpack config approach also welcome.